jabberjabberjabber/LLavaImageTagger/README.md

 - **User-Friendly GUI**: Includes a GUI and installer.
 Relies on Koboldcpp, a single executable, for all AI functionality.
 - **GPU Acceleration**: Will use Apple Metal, Nvidia CUDA, or AMD (Vulkan) hardware if available to greatly speed inference.
 - **Cross-Platform**: Supports Windows, macOS ARM, and Linux.
-- **Stop and start capability**: You can stop and start again later without having to reprocess all the files again
+- **Stop and Start Capability**: Can stop and start without having to reprocess all the files again.
-- **Writes to a local plain-text database file**: The filedata.json file in the script directory contains information about files processed and is readable with any text editor
-- **Lemmatizes keywords**: combines various forms of the same words together using natural language processing
+- **Lemmatizes Keywords**: combines various forms of the same words together using natural language processing.
-- **Now much faster**: latest update has reduced average processing time for an image from 12 seconds to 2.5 seconds when used with an RTX3080 GPU
+- **Fast**: latest update has reduced average processing time for an image from 12 seconds to 2.5 seconds when used with an RTX3080 GPU.

 ## Installation